CUAnschutzBDC/Tutorials/snakemake/README.md

 ```

 Here we told snakemake what command to run by putting the path to the `output` file, here that was `results/first_file.txt`.
 Notice that it tells you both the name of the job it will run and the command it will run.
 At the end it also tells you "job counts" which is an overview of all the jobs that will be run.

+*NOTE if you didn't name your file `Snakefile` above, this command will be `snakemake -np --snakefile {name_of_file} results/first_file.txt` This is because snakemake expects Snakefile by default but gives the option for you to name the file in any way you want with the flag*

 To actually run this, we can run
 ```bash